-NOAA Coral Reef Watch has released its Version 4 Four-Month Coral Bleaching Heat Stress Outlook product suite.
+NOAA Coral Reef Watch releases a newly-enhanced Version 4 Four-Month Coral Bleaching Heat Stress Outlook product suite.

 NOAA Coral Reef Watch co-authors a new high-resolution global mass coral bleaching database, published in PLoS ONE.
 Databases described in the paper can be accessed here.

 NOAA Coral Reef Watch co-authors a Nature cover story on the severe coral bleaching in 2016 on the Great Barrier Reef in Australia.
 Click here for additional information.